Qubitix/Company-Intro/README.md

 📫 How to reach us: You can get in touch with us at info@qubitix.de.
 We’re always open to discussing potential collaborations, project ideas, and opportunities to work together.

-😄 Pronouns:We use 'we' and 'our' to represent our team.
+😄 Pronouns: We use 'we' and 'our' to represent our team.

-⚡ Fun fact:Our team is made up of technology enthusiasts who love solving complex problems with elegant solutions.
+⚡ Fun fact: Our team is made up of technology enthusiasts who love solving complex problems with elegant solutions.
 We’re not just a company; we’re a group of tech lovers on a mission to make a difference.

 <!---
 Qubitix/Qubitix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.